 Mock-up: Provide a 4’ X 4’ mock-up to be approved in writing by the owner or owner’s representative.

-F.
+F. System shall be in compliance with the Indoor Air Quality requirements of California Section 01350 as verified by a qualified independent testing laboratory.

 PRODUCT DELIVERY, STORAGE, AND HANDLING